DoctorWkt/Nine-E/Readme.md

 ## Status -- mid-August 2023

 The hardware is rock solid.
 I've got the xv6 filesystem in ROM and working well.
-I've got some of the FUZIX libc running including the mem/string functions, the stdio functions, and malloc/brk/sbrk.
+I've got some of the Fuzix libc running including the mem/string functions, the stdio functions, and malloc/brk/sbrk.
 The rest of the libc is untested.

-There are some basic programs taken from xv6, FUZIX and Minix 1.5.
+There are some basic programs taken from xv6, Fuzix and Minix 1.5.
 There is also a simple vi-like editor, a simple less-like pager, and a document processor called `roff`.
 So, with the current system, you can edit documents, process them and see the output.

-There is a simple shell that knows about `*` and `?` expansion, file redirection such as `>`, `<`, `>>` and `2>`.
-It also has simple "readline" functionality.
+There is a simple shell that knows about `*` and `?` expansion, file redirection such as `>`, `<`, `|`, `>>` and `2>`.
+It also has simple "readline" functionality with "tab" filename completion.

 ## Quick Start